designcontainer/wpe-js-api/README.md

 -   `user` **{String}**: The WP Engine API User.
 -   `pass` **{String}**: The WP Engine API Password/key.

+You should put these variables in a .ENV file!

 ```js
 const wpe = new WpeApi(user, pass);
 ```